 - Do not leave the room until emergency personnel have arrived and given an all clear announcement.

-- Watch the following short training enactment videos on surviving an active shooter to learn what you can do to protect yourself in a life-threatening emergency.
+- Watch the following short training enactment video on surviving an active shooter to learn what you can do to protect yourself in a life-threatening emergency.
 Viewer discretion is advised.

 Emergency Phone Numbers